 The Analytical Scientist launched in January 2013.
 It encompasses a magazine tailored for print, tablets and smart phones, in addition to a global website and app.
 We also connect via Facebook, Google+, Twitter, and LinkedIn.

 The Ophthalmologist integrates topical news coverage, with practical, pragmatic articles that are meaningful to a practicing ophthalmologist’s daily working life.
 We publish feature articles that tell the stories behind the biggest concepts, issues and advances in the field, and we engage our readership; everything is up for comment; we view our content as the start of a conversation.

 The Ophthalmologist launched in September 2013, and is available in a multitude of formats, from a traditional printed magazine format, to a responsive-design website that looks great on all platforms from a mobile phone to the largest of computer monitors, to an iPad that’s properly interactive.
 We also push our content via Facebook, Google+, Twitter, and LinkedIn.

 The development of new drugs and biological medicines draws on the talent, passion and experience of a wide range of professionals.
 The goal of The Medicine Maker is to integrate all aspects of the process, from the registration of an Investigational New Drug (IND) or Biologics License Application (BLA) through to the market launch of new therapies, and beyond.

-The Medicine Maker will combine topical news coverage with practical, pragmatic articles that are meaningful to the daily working life of experts in the clinical, regulatory, development and manufacturing fields.
-Feature articles will tell the stories behind the biggest concepts, issues and advances in the field, and departments will cover topics in business, policy to advice and career development.
+The Medicine Maker combines topical news coverage with practical, pragmatic articles that are meaningful to the daily working life of experts in the clinical, regulatory, development and manufacturing fields.
+Feature articles tell the stories behind the biggest concepts, issues and advances in the field, and departments will cover topics in business, policy to advice and career development.

 Pathologists are involved in up to 80% of all treatment or diagnosis decisions; they lie at the heart of all healthcare services provided to patients, globally.